Walkthrough: Creating Your First Application-Level Add-in for Project

 Next, add code to the ThisAddIn code file.
 The new code uses the object model of Project to add a new task to a project.
 By default, the ThisAddIn code file contains the following generated code:

 A partial definition of the ThisAddIn class.
 This class provides an entry point for your code and provides access to the object model of Project.
-For more information, see Programming Application-Level Add-Ins.
+For more information, see AddIn Host Item.
 The remainder of the ThisAddIn class is defined in a hidden code file that you should not modify.

 The ThisAddIn_Startup and ThisAddIn_Shutdown event handlers.
 These event handlers are called when Project loads and unloads your add-in.
 Use these event handlers to initialize your add-in when it is loaded, and to clean up resources used by your add-in when it is unloaded.
-For more information, see Events in Office Projects.
+For more information, see Visual Studio Tools for Office Project Events.

 To add a task to a new project